 Removal management of six USTs from a former estate in Canton, MA.
 Final report detailing activities prepared for the Massachusetts Audubon Society.
 The site was fully restored and a permanent solution was filed with MassDEP.

-Permit management of a proposed shellfish hatchery in Aquinnah, MA.
-Permitting involved coordination of approvals through Executive Office of Energy and Environmental Affairs, MA Coastal Zone Management, MassDEP, MA Division of Marine Fisheries, U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency (EPA).
+Site design and permitting of a shellfish hatchery and environmental lab in Aquinnah, MA.
+See https://wampanoagtribe-nsn.gov/environmental-lababoutus Permitting involved coordination of approvals through Executive Office of Energy and Environmental Affairs, MA Coastal Zone Management, a Chapter 91 waterways license, MassDEP, MA Division of Marine Fisheries, U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency (EPA).
 Work was performed for the Wampanoag Tribe of Gay Head (Aquinnah), a federally acknowledged Native American Indian Tribe.
+The Tribe challenged the Town's jurisdiction to permit the project and the matter was finally adjudicated by the Massachusetts Supreme Judicial Court.
+Building Inspector and Zoning Officer of Aquinnah et al. v.
+Wampanoag Aquinnah Shellfish Hatchery Corporation et al., 443 Mass.
+1 (2004).

 Petroleum remediation of soil and groundwater at a residence abutting Radcliffe College in Cambridge, MA: 65 cubic yards of contaminated soil were recycled and a pump-and-treat groundwater-remediation system was implemented.
 The site was fully restored and a permanent solution was issued within six months of notification to MassDEP.